Chart Color Schemes

 Allenstown has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Allenstown's population is estimated at around 2,903 as of Nov 2025.
-This reflects an increase of 141 people (5.1%) since the 2021 Census, which reported a population of 2,762 people.
-The change is inferred from the resident population of 2,895, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 10 validated new addresses since the Census date.
+Allenstown's population is estimated at around 2,903 as of February 2026, based on analysis of ABS population updates and new addresses validated by AreaSearch.
+This reflects an increase of 141 people since the 2021 Census, which reported a population of 2,762 people.
+The change is inferred from the resident population of 2,895 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 10 validated new addresses since the Census date.
 This level of population equates to a density ratio of 1,301 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Allenstown's 5.1% growth since census positions it within 1.6 percentage points of the SA4 region (6.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.
+Allenstown's growth rate of 5.1% since census positions it within 1.7 percentage points of the SA4 region (6.8%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-As we examine future population trends, a population increase just below the median of regional areas across the nation is expected, with the area expected to increase by 296 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Moving forward with demographic trends, a population increase just below the median of non-metropolitan areas nationally is expected.
+The suburb is expected to increase by 285 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 7.3% in total over the 17 years.

 Frequently Asked Questions - Population